MikaAK/deploy_ex/README.md

 Once installed this github action will build releases, upload them to s3 and trigger Ansible to run and deploy each node with the release

-To load ENV Variables into the Remote Environment from Github Actions Secrets, name the secret in accordance to this pattern `__DEPLOY_EX__MY_ENV_VARIABLE` doing this will load `MY_ENV_VARIABLE` as a environment variable on all the release machines before running your release
+To load ENV Variables into the Build Environment from Github Actions Secrets, name the secret in accordance to this pattern `__DEPLOY_EX__MY_ENV_VARIABLE` doing this will load `MY_ENV_VARIABLE` as a environment variable in the build machine so it's available during compile

 ## Universial Options
 Most of these are available on any command in DeployEx